"No one has ever loved me Passion

 - All Love Is Unrequited: The entire show, essentially.

-- All Musicals Are Adaptations: It's based on the 1981 Ettore Scola film Passione d'Amore.
+- All Musicals Are Adaptations: It's based on the 1869 novel Fosca by Iginio Ugo Tarchetti, and the 1981 Ettore Scola film Passione d'Amore, the latter of which inspired Stephen Sondheim to write the show.

 - Anguished Declaration of Love: "No One Has Ever Loved Me" and "Loving You".